gmazovec/flow-typer/README.md

 ## Usage

-_flow-typer_ is most useful in validating input values with unknown type like JSON data from HTTP messages and database.
-There's no need to validate function arguments or return values because we can use static type checking with Flow for that.
+_flow-typer_ is a set of functions for type checking at runtime.
+These functions are constructed in way that allows _Flow_ to infer types and to have a complete refinement of the code.
+By composing functions, we define a type schema that can be used to create inferred Flow types (static checking) and for validating values with unknown type at runtime.

+The most useful cases where _flow-typer_ can be used is to validate values received from IO with unknown type.
+For example JSON data from HTTP message and database queries.

 This example shows how to use validation of JSON data in Express application.